 Email landing page

 Similar to location-specific homepages, email landing pages are pages customers land on when they click through from your email.
-If your email is promoting a location specific offer or event, you can create a dedicated landing page and link it in your geographically segmented emails.
+If your email is promoting a location-specific offer or event, you can create a dedicated landing page and link it to your geographically segmented emails.

 How does geographic personalization impact conversion rates?